-15.1 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health & Safety policy, reflects the consideration we give to the protection of our children both physically and emotionally within the school environment.
+- 17.1 We recognise the importance of safeguarding pupils throughout the school day.
+Our Health & Safety policy reflects the consideration we give to the protection of our children both physically and emotionally within the school environment. - 17.2 Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day.
+We ask all parents to hand over their children to the member of staff on duty at the 5-bar gate and collect from the front playground.
+Parents are expected to inform us in person, via telephone or email if there is to be a change in the arrangement of collection for their children. - 17.3 If a child travels to or from school by taxi, the taxi driver must walk the child to the gate to ensure the child arrives safely.
+At the end of the school day, the taxi driver must wait on the front playground where they will be asked to show identification before the child is dismissed to them. - 17.4 Pupils who leave the site during the school day do so only with the written permission of a parent /carer and are collected by an authorised adult where appropriate.
+School should be notified by the parents regarding whom they have authorised for this task. - 17.5 Pupils who arrive late or are collected early should report to the school office where they will be signed in or out. - 17.6 Class teachers will ensure the children attending after school clubs are safely handed over to the club leader.
+Club leaders will follow normal school procedures for handing over the children at the end of the club and will deliver the children to the parent or authorized adult on the front playground. - 17.7 In the event of a pupil going missing during the course of the school day, we will carry out immediate checks to ensure the pupil is not on site.
+Staff will then make contact with the pupil's parents and inform the police. - 17.8 When the school is hired out to a 3rd party provider, we ensure that they have appropriate arrangements in place to keep children safe through the sight of their child protection and safer recruitment procedures. - 17.9 At Dropmore Infant School we ensure that we are aware of the content of materials used by any visiting speakers prior to their visit.

-- 15.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
-We would therefore ask all parents to deliver their children to the front playground and collect from the front playground.
-Parents are expected to inform us in person, via telephone or email if there is to be a change in the arrangement of collection for their children. - 15.3 Pupils who leave the site during the school day do so only with the written permission of a parent /carer and are collected by an authorised adult where appropriate.
-School should be notified by the parents regarding whom they have authorised for this task. - 15.4 Class teachers will ensure the children attending after school clubs are safely handed over to the club leader.
-Club leaders will follow normal school procedures for handing over the children at the end of the club and will deliver the children to the parent or authorized adult on the front playground. - 15.5 In the event of a pupil going missing during the course of the school day, we will carry out immediate checks to ensure the pupil is not on site.
-Staff will then make contact with the pupil's parents and inform the police.
+18. Prevent Duty:

-16. Prevent Duty:
+- We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and 18.1 Security Act 2015 to protect young people from being drawn into terrorism. - 18.2 All school staff and governors have completed Prevent training and we have training logs to evidence this.

-- 16.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 16.2 All school staff and governors have completed Prevent training. - 16.3 We have in place and monitor appropriate web filtering systems. - 16.4 DSLs and senior leaders are familiar with their duties under the Revised Prevent Duty Guidance: for England and Wales.
+- 18.3 We have in place and monitor appropriate web filtering systems. - 18.4 DSLs and senior leaders are familiar with their duties under the Revised Prevent Duty Guidance: for England and Wales.

-17. Online Safety:
+19. Online Safety: